coddra/screanRot/README.md

 # Simple Qt screen rotation manager

+This repository is a fork of GuLinux's [ScreenRotator](https://github.com/GuLinux/ScreenRotator) with the added functionality of executing custom scripts whenever the rotation changes.
+More on this in the [configuration](#configuration) section.

 Reads from accelerometer sensors, and rotate display according to the readings.

 Works only in X11 for now.